fleurspirituelles/fleurspirituelles/README.md

   <p>I'm Talitha, a technology professional dedicated to achieving excellence in software development.</p>

-  <p>I'm a student at the Federal Institute of Education, Science and Technology of São Paulo, working towards a degree in Systems Analysis and Development.</p>
+  <p>I'm majoring in Systems Analysis and Development at the Federal Institute of Education, Science and Technology of São Paulo.</p>

   <p>I have a solid foundation in core web technologies like CSS, HTML, JavaScript, and TypeScript.</p>